grafana/beyla/docs/sources/configure/options.md

 Each `application` and `network` filter section is a map where each key is an attribute name (either in Prometheus or OpenTelemetry format), with either the `match` or the `not_match` property.
 Both properties accept a
 [glob-like](https://github.com/gobwas/glob) string (it can be a full value or include wildcards).
-If the `match` property is set, Beyla will only report the metrics and traces matching the provided value for that given attribute.
+If the `match` property is set, Beyla only reports the metrics and traces matching the provided value for that given attribute.
 The `not_match` property is the negation of `match`.